M-Patek/Evolver/README.md

-# New Evolver: Neuro-Symbolic Alignment Orchestrator
+# Evolver: Neuro-Symbolic Alignment Orchestrator
 **(Bias-Controlled HTP Architecture)**

 > "Logic is not generated; it is orchestrated."